decker-edu/decker/readme.md

-To interactively work on the template, CSS and Javascript files in `resource/template` and `resource/support` run Decker as `stack run decker server`.
+To interactively work on the template, CSS and Javascript files in `resource/template` and `resource/support` run Decker as `stack run -- decker -S`.
 This will automatically incorporate all changes and reload the documents in the browser.

 ## External tools

-Decker uses a few external tools that need to be installed on the system:
+Decker uses a few external tools that need to be installed on the system to use the full functionality:

 -   [*ssh*](https://www.openssh.com) for publishing slide decks and resources
 -   [*rsync*](http://formulae.brew.sh/repos/Homebrew/homebrew-core/formula/rsync)